ReDI-School/ux_ui_bootcamp/projects/01_project/README.md

 ----------

 ## 1. Introduction

+To introduce the project, answer, for example:
 - Why work on the project?
 - How do you work on the project?
 - What do you do in the project?

 We will provide you with information that we have gathered, from which 4 challenges arise.
-To pass the project you need to solve the first three challenges/milestones.
+To pass the project, you need to solve the first three challenges/milestones.

 ## 2. Project Summary
-- What do I exactly need to do?
+- What exactly do I need to do?
 - The main objective is...
 - You work on the project alone
 - What is allowed in the project...